CrisTrejo/CrisTrejo/README.md

-- 🌱 I’m currently learning typescript and PHP
+- 🌱 I’m currently learning mySql and PHP

 - ❓ Ask me about anything related to PERN stack and related technologies